cocos/cocos-docs/en/release-notes/asset-manager-upgrade-guide.md

 - **cc.loader.load**

-  If you use `cc.loader.load` to load remote images or remote audio in your own code, there is a special API for this in the `cc.assetManager` for ease of understanding, as follows:
+  If you use `cc.loader.load` to load remote images or audios in your own code, there is a special API for this in the `cc.assetManager` for ease of understanding, as follows:

   - **Loading remote images**